rsmall1990/Sentiment-as-a-Predictor-of-Outperformance/README.md

 # corp_fin_demo

-It's often difficult to understand the types of work someone can do without working with them for a period of time.
-This repository is meant to demonstrate the types of projects I have done.
-I hope you enjoy, and please reach out with any feedback.
+It's often difficult to understand the types of work someone can do without first working with them.
+This repository is a portfolio of the 'kinds' of work I've done--some projects I simply can't display for various reasons.
+I hope you enjoy.
+Please reach out with feedback.

 Ryan.